Hurence/logisland/logisland-docs/tutorials/indexing-netflow-events.rst

 .. note::

-   You can download the `latest release <https://github.com/Hurence/logisland/releases>`_ of Logisland and the `YAML configuration file <https://github.com/Hurence/logisland/blob/master/logisland-framework/logisland-resources/src/main/resources/conf/index-netflow-events.yml>`_
+   You can download the `latest release <https://github.com/Hurence/logisland/releases>`_ of Logisland and the `YAML configuration file <https://github.com/Hurence/logisland/blob/master/logisland-framework/logisland-resources/src/main/resources/conf/index-netflow-events.yml>`_ for this tutorial which can also be found under `$LOGISLAND_HOME/conf` directory in the LogIsland container.

 1. Start LogIsland as a Docker container